RA-L Information for Authors

 Upon receipt of the final version of the paper from the authors, and provided that all formatting and style requirements are met, the camera-ready PDF file will appear as a Rapid Posting preprint on Xplore.
 Rapid Posting preprints are citable papers and have a DOI.

-Any paper submitted to RA-L will be published on IEEE Xplore in six months, or be rejected.
+Any paper submitted to RA-L will be published on IEEE Xplore within six months, or be rejected during the peer review process.

 Shortly after Rapid Posting preprint appearance, a moderately edited and XML tagged version will be prepared by IEEE, submitted as galley proofs to the Authors, and eventually published in replacement of the preprint.